Easysort/Easysort/README.md

 ...

 # Why open-source?
 I believe this is a positive-sum game.
 The market is so large that we can all win.
-This technology should be so cheap that it exists everywhere on earth.
+This technology should be so cheap that it exists everywhere on earth helping everyone better take of their trash.